Using the Body Tracking API

 Once a sl::BodyData is retrieved from the body vector, you can access information such as its ID, position, velocity, label, and tracking_state but also its keypoint positions and rotations.

-2D and 3D keypoint data of a detected person are accessible in a vector of pixel keypoint keypoint_2d and a vector of 3D position keypoint.
+The 2D and 3D keypoint data of a detected person are accessible in a vector of pixel keypoints keypoint_2d and a vector of 3D positions keypoint.

 See the keypoint index and name correspondence as well as the output skeleton format here.